mattermost-community/mattermost-app-zendesk/README.md

             1. Ex. `https://https://testing.ngrok.io`
     1. `ZD_CLIENT_SECRET` - (will be set later in the setup)
 1. Start the node server
-    1. `npm i` - install node_moduls and dependencies
-    1. `npm run build:watch` - (to monitor typescriopt errors and watch chaning files errors)
+    1. `make watch` - (to monitor typescriopt errors and watch chaning files errors)
-    1. `npm start` - (in a separate shell) start the node server
+    1. `make run` - (in a separate shell) start the node server
 1. Install the app (In Mattermost)
     1. `/apps install --url http://<your-zendesk-app-host>/manifest.json --app-secret thisisthesecret`